derfsss/bboot/README.rst

 bboot binary must be loaded from the pegasos2 hard disk.
 The bboot.fth Forth script does this which can be loaded with "boot hd:0 bboot.fth" and should do the rest automatically.
-It assumes that bboot binary and Kickstart.zip are on hd:0 (first partition if first hard disk).
+It assumes that bboot binary and Kickstart.zip are on hd:0 (first partition of first hard disk).

 Configuration
 =============